ramyasrir929/personalized-learning-assistant/README.md

 # personalized-learning-assistant
 it is a Personalized Learning Assistant An AI system that analyses student performance and recommends personalized learning materials, pacing, and topics to focus on.
+The Personalized Learning Assistant is a web-based AI tool built using HTML, CSS, and JavaScript that analyzes student performance and provides customized learning recommendations.
+It helps students identify their strengths and weaknesses, suggests suitable study materials, and adjusts the learning pace based on individual progress.
+The project features an interactive and responsive design, offering a smarter and more engaging learning experience.